OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/train-the-trainer-retreat-2026.md

 2. Provide you with a community of like-minded peers,
 3. Strengthening the integration of Open Science methods in your teaching.

+**Do you want to offer excellent teaching for open, sustainable, high-quality research?
+Then the TTT Retreat could be the ideal place for you!**

 → <a href="https://redcap.kks.uni-marburg.de/surveys/?s=CD37R9847J39M7R8">REGISTER</a> (Registration closes on 20.09.)

 ---